Linear stochastic volatility models: Representation of the density function of the asset price in a linear stochastic volatility model

-\subsection{Existence of the density function and its probabilistic representation.}
+\subsection{Existence of the density function and its representation.}

-We start with the main theorem of the paper on existence of the density function of the underlying asset in a linear stochastic volatility model, and its probabilistic representation.
-This representation allows us to find a closed formula for the density function (see examples in the next section), which is important for applications (see, e.g., Carmona and Durrleman \cite{Car}).
+We start with the main theorem of the paper on existence of the density function of the underlying asset price in a linear stochastic volatility model, and its representation.
+This representation allows us to find a closed formula for the density function (see examples in the next section), which is important for applications (see, e.g., Carmona and Durrleman \cite{Car}). \begin{theorem} Fix $t\in [0,T]$.
+In a linear stochastic volatility model the distribution of $X_t$ has the representation